 Every student is responsible for knowing the rules.
-This is why it is important to ask questions if one is unsure of the standards that apply.
-For example, if a student does not know the proper rules for citing sources in a paper, or do not know whether or to what extent students can work together on a homework assignment, the student must ask questions about the rules BEFORE completing and submitting the assignment.
+This is why it is important to ask questions if one is unsure of the Standards that apply.
+For example, if a student does not know the proper rules for citing sources in a paper, or does not know whether to what extent students can work together on a homework assignment, the student must ask questions about the rules BEFORE completing and submitting the assignment.
 Ignorance is not an excuse.
 If you find yourself worrying about whether something is OK or not, don't ignore your instincts - ask for clarification.

 What if I was not drinking but other people in the room were?

 If you are under age 21 you may NOT be in the presence of alcohol!
 If you choose to remain in a room where others are consuming you WILL be held accountable.
 If someone enters your room with alcohol or drugs, immediately ask them to leave!
 You are responsible for what happens in your room.

 What if I live in a hall that allows 21 year olds to drink, my roommate is 21 but I am not?